Sunday, December 3, 2017

 His life-size portraits of fabulously attired black men and women were his visions from the 1960s, ’70s, and early ’80s.
 Before

-the 60's there was no, black body in pop culture.,
+the 60's there was no, black body in pop culture.,because there wasn't any pop culture.

 In the 80's figurative art fell out of grace and conceptual art began to dominate the art market.
 Barkley turned to photography and painting landscapes as he rode out the next two decades. until there was a ...